MrCapitalQ/FollowAlong/readme.md

 Follow Along is an open source app for Windows that makes it easier when screen sharing high resolution or ultrawide desktops in apps like Teams.
 It allows you to share a different view where you can zoom in and follow your mouse pointer while still being able to work normally on your desktop.

 ## Basic Instructions
-1. Select a display you want to share and press "Start" or use the shortcut CTRL + SHIFT + ALT + F. A preview of what you will be sharing will appear in the bottom left corner.
+1. Select a display you want to share and press "Start" or use the configurable keyboard shortcut while the app is running in the background.
+A preview of what you will be sharing will appear in the bottom left corner.
 2. In a screen sharing app, start the process to share a specific window and choose the window named "Follow Along - Share Window".
 Do not share your whole screen.
-3. Use the zoom controls in the preview window or the shortcuts CTRL + SHIFT + ALT + PLUS/MINUS to change the zoom level.
-Use CTRL + SHIFT + ALT + P to pause mouse pointer tracking.
+3. Use the zoom controls in the preview window or the configurable shortcuts to change the zoom level.
+A configurable shortcut can also be used to toggle mouse pointer tracking.
-4. Press "Stop" in the preview window or use the shortcut CTRL + SHIFT + ALT + F again to stop.
+4. Press "Stop" in the preview window or use the start shortcut again to stop.

 ## Building
 ### Prerequisites